 The short answer is the Scarlett 4i4 gives you a little bit more control and flexibility than the Scarlett 2i2, at an extra cost of around $70.
-That said, I think the 2i2 is a superb interface for a home studio and I have been a happy 2i2 user since 2016.
+That said, the 2i2 is an outstanding choice for musicians and producers looking to create in a home studio environment and I have been a happy 2i2 user since 2016.

 The Scarlett 2i2 and 4i4 are in fact very similar in what they can do.
-So before we get into the differences, let’s quickly get out of the way just what both of these great interfaces are capable of.
+So before we get into the differences between the Focusrite Scarlett 2i2 vs 4i4, let’s quickly get out of the way just what both of these great interfaces are capable of.

 Both the 2i2 and 4i4 are USB audio interfaces that can record 2 inputs at a time at high quality (24-bit 192kHz).
 Both interfaces have two XLR inputs with 48V Phantom support for condenser microphones.
 Likewise, both interfaces have one stereo headphone output that you may use for live monitoring your recording sessions.

 With the similarities out of the way, let’s get into the specifics of the differences between the Focusrite Scarlett 2i2 and 4i4.

 While both XLR inputs on both interfaces can double as line inputs.
 The Focusrite Scarlett 4i4 has 2 additional line inputs in the rear, which sets it apart from the 2i2 and allows you to connect synths or other instruments.

 While the 2i2 has two line outputs for monitoring, the 4i4 has four, providing a key difference between the Focusrite Scarlett 2i2 vs 4i4 when it comes to monitoring and effect sends.